hyunjineeey/Event-Filter/README.md

 # Event Filter

-*Created by Hyunjin*

-*May 22, 2019*
+_May 22, 2019_

-## Back End
+## Overview

 A website that you can filter an event that contains the word you typed.
-I usually used php to find the event and display it to the client.
+I used PHP to find the event and display it to the client.

 ## Demo

-If you want to see quick demo for this project, watch this : https://youtu.be/7T4vFiIjygA
+If you want to see quick demo for this project, watch this: https://youtu.be/7T4vFiIjygA